‘Can you foster and work full time?’ is a frequently asked question when it comes to fostering.

-As with most decisions regarding foster care, the best interests of the child and the foster family need to be kept front of mind.
+Regardless, there are some important things to consider when it comes to fostering and working.
+As with most decisions regarding foster care, our children’s best interests need to be kept front of mind.

 A foster carer’s ability to meet the needs of a foster child is considered during the assessment process.
 Our family finding team will work with you to find the best solution for your family, but it’s important to consider your availability first.